CI Financial (NYSE:CIXX) PT Raised to C$34.00

-Other analysts also recently issued reports about the company.
-Desjardins increased their price target on CI Financial from C$27.00 to C$29.00 and gave the company a “buy” rating in a report on Thursday, August 12th.
-CIBC increased their price target on CI Financial from C$35.00 to C$37.00 and gave the company an “outperform” rating in a report on Friday.
-Zacks Investment Research upgraded CI Financial from a “hold” rating to a “buy” rating and set a $25.00 price target for the company in a report on Thursday, October 28th.
-TD Securities increased their price target on CI Financial from C$26.00 to C$28.00 and gave the company a “buy” rating in a report on Wednesday, August 11th.
-Finally, BMO Capital Markets increased their price target on CI Financial from C$26.00 to C$30.00 and gave the company an “outperform” rating in a report on Wednesday, August 11th.
-One investment analyst has rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, CI Financial currently has a consensus rating of “Buy” and a consensus price target of $29.72.
+Several other equities research analysts also recently weighed in on the company.
+TD Securities increased their price target on CI Financial from C$26.00 to C$28.00 and gave the stock a buy rating in a research report on Wednesday, August 11th.
+Scotiabank raised their target price on CI Financial from C$27.00 to C$32.00 and gave the company a sector perform rating in a research report on Tuesday, October 26th.
+BMO Capital Markets raised their target price on CI Financial from C$26.00 to C$30.00 and gave the company an outperform rating in a research report on Wednesday, August 11th.
+Zacks Investment Research upgraded CI Financial from a hold rating to a buy rating and set a $25.00 target price on the stock in a research report on Thursday, October 28th.
+Finally, Royal Bank of Canada raised their target price on CI Financial from C$32.00 to C$34.00 and gave the company an outperform rating in a research report on Friday, November 12th.
+One analyst has rated the stock with a hold rating and nine have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $30.28.

 CI Financial Corp. is an independent company offering global asset management and wealth management advisory services.
 It operates through the following business segments: Asset Management and Wealth Management.
 The Asset Management segment provides the majority of CI’s income and derives its revenue principally from the fees earned on the management of investment funds and other fee-earning investment products.